-In Appendix \ref{Burden's loop}, we derive the spectrum of emission $\gem_j$ for loops with quasi-cusp points using Eqs.~\eqref{PowerRad} and~\eqref{IJpm}.
+In Appendix \ref{Burden's loop}, we derive the spectrum of emission $\gem_j$ for loops with quasi-cusp points using Eqs.~\eqref{PowerRad} and~\eqref{IJpm}, by resorting to the Burden loop solution~\cite{BURDEN1985}.
 Cusps are points on a string where the induced metric on the world-sheet becomes singular, causing these points to move at the speed of light.
 However, if the current-forming scalar field is non-trivial (i.e. $ F^{\prime}_{\pm} \neq 0$) at these locations, the formation of cusps is prevented regardless of the choice of the master function $\mathcal{L}(\kappa)$ (a formal proof of this result is provided in Appendix \ref{NoCusps}).
 We define a quasi-cusp as a point that would form a cusp in the absence of current ($F^{\prime}_{\pm} = 0$).
 These points may exhibit shapes similar to conventional cusps but necessarily have subluminal velocities (see e.g.~\cite{Paper1}).
 Our analysis demonstrates that for loops with quasi-cusps, the efficiency of vector radiation emission decreases exponentially with increasing harmonic mode.
 This is a direct consequence of the absence of true cusps in superconducting strings.
 Consequently, when calculating $\gem$, the summation can be truncated at some maximum mode $j_{\rm max}$ without significant loss of precision.